 Threat-hunting platforms use different tools to fully analyze and detect threats within the system.
 These are all specific in function and play vital roles in seeking out suspicious or anomalous behavior.
 Broadly, they are categorized into five sets of threat-hunting tools:

-- Free SIEM Tools: These are the usual Security information and event management (SIEM) solutions available that provide real-time threat analysis and raw security data management capabilities.
-They help investigate anomalies, identify root causes, and react swiftly.
-It is a crucial component of modern security operations centers (SOCs), streamlining threat detection and incident response through the application of AI and ML technologies.
+• Free SIEM Tools: These are the usual Security information and event management (SIEM) solutions available that provide real-time threat analysis and raw security data management capabilities.
+They help investigate anomalies, identify root causes, and react swiftly, which is crucial for modern security teams in security operations centers (SOCs), streamlining threat detection and incident response through the application of AI and ML technologies.

 These cyber threat-hunting tools should be optimized with machine learning and AI technology to provide automated and advanced protection.
 They can also be integrated to form a stable and reinforced shield against threats.